Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: Approximation

-where $\varepsilon$ is a positive, real quantity that minimize the error of the approximation with respect to the original relation $F(\Phi,I_0) = 2\pi L_r \sqrt{K}$; it must be determined numerically.
-In Figure \ref{ut/p} is represented the comparison between the function \eqref{ApproxSol} and $u(2\pi)$ obtained through a numerical solution of $F(\Phi,I_0) = 2\pi L_r \sqrt{K}$. \\
+\end{widetext} where $\varepsilon$ is a positive, real quantity that minimizes the error of the approximation with respect to the original relation $F(\Phi,I_0) = 2\pi L_r \sqrt{K}$; it must be determined numerically (in our case, it is of the order of $I_0\approx10^{-12}$).
+In Fig. \ref{ut/p} , it is represented the comparison between the function \eqref{ApproxSol} and $v(2\pi)$ obtained through a numerical solution of $F(\Phi,I_0) = 2\pi L_r \sqrt{K}$. \\

-Through equation \eqref{ApproxSol}, we can obtain analitically the dependence of $I_0$ in terms of the boundary conditions $v(2\pi)$:
+Through the equation \eqref{ApproxSol}, we can obtain analytically the dependence of $I_0$ in terms of the boundary conditions $v(2\pi)$: \begin{widetext}

-where $\tilde\varepsilon$ has the same role as $\varepsilon$ in \eqref{ApproxSol}.
+\end{widetext} where $\tilde\varepsilon$ has the same role as $\varepsilon$ in \eqref{ApproxSol}.
 This approximation can be used in order to define an analytical expression for the quantities $B$ and $E$ in terms of $v(2\pi)$, which, in the general case, have the form

 where $I_0$ can be replaced with \eqref{I0Approx}.